 \Note: The information in this document is intended for general use only.
 We make reasonable efforts to ensure the information in this document is accurate, complete and up to date, however do not accept liability for any loss or damage which may be incurred by any person relying on this document.

 Review of this procedure

-This Procedure is reviewed periodically by General Counsel to ensure its continued appropriateness and ensure it meets the objectives of the Act and accords with IBAC's guidelines.
+This Procedure is reviewed by the Office of the General Counsel to ensure its continued appropriateness and ensure it meets the objectives of the Act and accords with IBAC's guidelines.